Mockova/help/checks/behind-login/index.rst

 Monitoring behind login
 =======================

-Testomato can monitoring pages *behind login* (password protected areas of your web).
-If you entrust us your credentials (password + login) we will automatically login before each check will be performed.
+Testomato can monitor pages behind login (password protected areas of your website).
+If you entrust us with your credentials (password + login) we will a utomatically login before each check is performed.
 Checks are run in a separate session that logs you in using credentials you configure in a login form.

+Follow these security tips:

 .. warning:: We have to store your credential (password + login) unencrypted.
-While we will do everything for your safety, but be extra carefull.
+While we will do everything to ensure your safety, please be extra careful.

-Follow few security tips:
+Follow these security tips:

-* Use a testing account just for Testomato purpose.
+* Use a testing account just for Testomato.
-* Don't use same password as have your admin account have.
+* Don’t use the same password you are using for your admin account
-* Use restricted user, not an amin account.
+* Use a restricted user account, not an amin account.
-* Use strong generated long password and change password sometimes.
+* Use a strong, long password and change password once in a while.
-* Use HTTPS `certificates are for free now <https://letsencrypt.org/>`_
+* Use HTTPS certificates (they are `available free of charge <https://letsencrypt.org/>`_)
-* Do not hesitate to contact us (support@testomato.com) when you notice any suspicious behavior.
+* Do not hesitate to contact us (support@testomato.com) if you notice any suspicious behavior.

 Monitoring behinf login allows you to check: